 Unlike other subjects in the University, the Medicine programme does not offer any 1000-level modules.
 If your application is successful, you will gain direct entry to the second year of the course, and then begin study with 2000-level modules.

 In order to graduate in the BSc (Hons) Medicine programme, you must complete specified modules across three years in St Andrews.
 This programme will address core General Medical Council (GMC) outcomes as appropriate for your stage of study.
 Completion of your MBChB/MBBS degree and the remaining GMC outcomes will occur over a further three years at your partner medical school.

-Each of your three years at St Andrews will consist of 120 credits worth of study from within the Faculty, with your final year consisting of a 40-credit dissertation module.
-Students will experience placements in an NHS setting during each year of study.
+Each of your three years at St Andrews will consist of 120 credits worth of study from within the Faculty, with your final year including a 40-credit dissertation module.
+You will experience placements in an NHS setting during each year of study.